aadiola/vftvk-Simple-Interest-Calculator/README.md

 # vtfvk-Simple-Interest-Calculator

-A simple interest calculator forked from 1000000,
+A simple interest calculator forked from IBM CAD101EN Introduction to Cloud Development with HTML, CSS, and JavaScript at edX.

 @aadiola